Heuristic Multiobjective Discrete Optimization using Restricted Decision Diagrams: Computational Setup

 \section{Computational Setup}

-Our code and instances will be available at~\url{https://github.com/khalil-research/morbdd}.
-The experiments reported in this work are conducted on a computing cluster with Intel Xeon CPU E5-2683 CPUs, with a memory limit of 32GB.
-We use Python 3.8 for creating datasets, training, and deployment.
-The BDD manipulation code, responsible for generating exact, restricted, or reduced BDDs, is based on the openly available implementation of \cite{bergman2016multiobjective} at \url{https://www.andrew.cmu.edu/user/vanhoeve/mdd/}.
-We wrap this C++ code using pybind11 (\url{https://pybind11.readthedocs.io/}) and later access it using Python.
+We test the proposed approach on \gls*{mospp}, \gls*{mokp} and \gls*{motsp}.
+We use a computing cluster with Intel Xeon CPU E5-2683 CPUs, a memory limit of 16GB, and a time limit of 1800 seconds.
+The DD manipulation code responsible for generating exact, restricted, or reduced DDs is based on \cite{bergman2021network}.
+We create a Python binding for this C++ code using pybind11.
+The problem definition and instance-generation scheme are detailed in \Cref{app:prob_def}.

-\paragraph{Problem instances} We conduct our experimentation on the multiobjective knapsack instances, which are generated similarly to \cite{bergman2021network}.
-Particularly, the weights and profits are sampled from discrete uniform distribution from 1 to 1000 and the weight is set to the ceiling of half of the total of item weights.
-We create instances with sizes $\{(7, 40), (4, 50), (3, 80)\},$ where the first element of the tuple is the number of objectives and the second element is the number of variables.
-We thus create instances with enough variation in the number of objectives and items such that the generalization of the approach can be robustly established.
-The training, validation, and testing sets for each size contain 1000, 100, and 100 instances, respectively.

-\paragraph{Sparsifiers} The sparsifiers developed in this work are based on XGBoost \cite{xgboost}, which is a highly efficient implementation of gradient-boosted trees.
-The major motivation to use XGBoost stems from the fact that even with little to no tuning one can achieve reasonably good performance and develop powerful models as compared to neural network-based approaches.
-Also, these models can be efficiently trained on CPUs, which might not be the case for neural networks.
-We perform a grid search to find the best-performing model on the validation set and use it to evaluate on the test set.
-The best models were able to achieve accuracies in the range of 85\% to 88\% when thresholding predicted scores at $\tau=0.5$.
-Mean absolute errors are in the range of 0.18 to 0.23, where the absolute error of a prediction is calculated as $|f_\Theta(n)-\mathbb{I}\{n\in\mathcal{B}_i^\filledstar\}|$ (without any thresholding).

-\paragraph{Feature Engineering} To predict a Pareto node, the proposed sparsifier leverages three types of features: instance features, variable features and node features.
-The instance features summarize the global-level information about the knapsack.
-The information about the variable corresponding to the layer to which the node of interest belongs is captured by the variable features.
-Note that we use variable features for the current layer and also the previous layer.
-The node features capture information about the current node's state.
-For knapsack, this corresponds to the weight of the items that have already been added to the knapsack.
-We also extract the node features of the parent nodes, resulting in a total of 44 features. \Cref{tab:feature-engineering} gives a detailed description of the features.

-\paragraph{Baselines} We test \method{} against three baselines.
-The exact BDD is denoted as EBDD.
-EBDD might be slower than other methods but it can compute the true Pareto frontier.
-RBDD($\beta$) refers to the width-restricted BDD, where $\beta$ indicates the width percentage of the restricted BDD compared to the exact one.
-For example, RBDD(20) refers to the BDD whose width is 20\% as compared to the exact BDD.
-The evolutionary algorithm baseline is given by NSGA-II.
-We use the pymoo package \cite{pymoo} in Python for implementing the same. \method{}+MIP, \method{}+MR($\alpha$), and \method{}-NoStitch refer to the proposed approach in conjunction with MIP-based stitching, Min-resistance stitching, and no stitching, respectively.
-If the sparsifier produces a connected restricted BDD, no stitching method is invoked.
-This happens for all instances of size $(3, 80)$, hence only~\method{}-NoStitch is reported.